U.S. Relations With Japan

 Japan's Membership in International Organizations

-Japan and the United States belong to a number of the same international organizations, including the United Nations, G-7, G-20, Organization for Economic Cooperation and Development, Asia-Pacific Economic Cooperation forum, ASEAN Regional Forum, International Monetary Fund, World Bank, and World Trade Organization.
-Japan also is a Partner for Cooperation with the Organization for Security and Cooperation in Europe and an observer to the Organization of American States.
+Japan and the United States belong to a number of the same international organizations, including the United Nations, G7, G-20, Organization for Economic Cooperation and Development, Asia-Pacific Economic Cooperation forum, ASEAN Regional Forum, International Monetary Fund, World Bank, and World Trade Organization.
+Japan is also a Partner for Cooperation with the Organization for Security and Cooperation in Europe and an observer to the Organization of American States.
 In January 2016, Japan began its two year role as a non-permanent member of the United Nations Security Council.
 Also in 2016 Japan assumed the presidency of the G7 and will host ten ministerial meetings during the year as well as the G7 Leaders’ Summit in May 2016.

 Japan maintains an embassy in the United States at 2520 Massachusetts Avenue NW, Washington, DC 20008 (tel: 202-238-6700).